Membership & Structure

 - Approving the September National Literacy Month Concept Note and providing strategic direction in the promotion of literacy events taking place throughout the country;

-- Participating in literacy campaigns and other advocacy activities for Rwanda Reads and other stakeholders to secure political and social commitment to fostering a culture of reading;
+- Participating in literacy campaigns and other advocacy activities for Soma Rwanda and other stakeholders to secure political and social commitment to fostering a culture of reading;

 - Supporting the establishment of sub-committees to lead on specific initiatives endorsed by the Steering Committee;